r18n/r18n/r18n-core/README.md

 #### Markdown

-To use Markdown in your translations you must install the Maruku gem:
+To use Markdown in your translations you must install the Kramdown gem:

 ```yaml
 hi: !!markdown